Academic Councils and Committees

 Assessment Liaisons are tasked with growing the knowledge around assessment practices and conducting reviews of plans and reports.
 Liaisons support programs within their discipline(s).
 They are experts in the assessment conditions required by their specialized accreditors.

-Members: Deans select 2 individuals from their school/division areas per year to serve (individuals can serve consecutive multiple terms), CIA specialist, and Dean of Instruction.
+Members: Deans select 2 individuals from their school/division areas per year to serve (individuals can serve consecutive multiple terms); Curriculum, Instruction, & Assessment specialist; and Dean of Instruction.

 Meetings are held three times per year: at the beginning of the year and at the end of each full semester.
 Liaisons will host additional meetings as needed with their department.